 What is Rasgulla called in English?

-Sep 9, 2025, 11:01 IST
+Sep 12, 2025, 11:50 IST

-Rasgulla in English is called “Cheese Ball in Sugar Syrup”.
 Rasgulla is a soft and spongy Indian dessert made from chhena (cottage cheese) and semolina, cooked in sugar syrup.
 This traditional sweet is especially popular in Bengal and Odisha and is now enjoyed worldwide.
+Rasgulla in English is called “Cheese Ball in Sugar Syrup”.
 Keep reading more about Rasgulla.

 Rasgulla in English: Rasgulla in English simply means “Syrup-Filled Cottage Cheese Ball”.
 It is prepared by boiling fresh chhena balls in sugar syrup until they become light, juicy, and spongy.
 The result is a melt-in-mouth sweet with a delicate balance of sweetness and softness.